- ACRONYMS AND DEFINITIONS

 - Fever (oral temp > 38° C or 100.4° F)

-- Abnormal findings on chest exam including egophony (increased resonance of voice sounds heard when auscultating the lungs), fremitus (voice vibrations transmitted to the chest wall that are heard or felt with the hands), and rales (rattling sound) [2,3]
+- Abnormal findings on chest exam, including egophony (increased resonance of voice sounds heard when auscultating the lungs), fremitus (voice vibrations transmitted to the chest wall that are heard or felt with the hands), and rales (rattling sound) [2,3]

-- TREATMENT
+TREATMENT

 - Antibiotics

-- Patients with confirmed or suspected Bordetella pertussis infection should be treated with a macrolide antibiotic or trimethoprim-sulfamethoxazole.
-Postexposure prophylaxis for contacts is also recommended.
+- The CDC, ACP, and ACCP state that antibiotics are not useful for acute bronchitis and should not be offered.
+Chlamydophila pneumoniae and Mycoplasma pneumoniae, which account for less than 1% of cases, are typically self-limited and do not require antibiotic therapy.
+Patients with confirmed or suspected Bordetella pertussis should be treated with a macrolide antibiotic or trimethoprim-sulfamethoxazole.
+Postexposure prophylaxis for known contacts is also recommended.
 [2,3]

 - Symptomatic treatments

-- CHRONIC BRONCHITIS
+CHRONIC BRONCHITIS

-- ANTIBIOTIC STUDIES
+ANTIBIOTIC STUDIES

 - The ARTIC PC trial enrolled 432 children with symptoms consistent with acute bronchitis